> Canadian Bid-rigging Law | CANADIAN COMPETITION LAW

 Agreement or Arrangement

-The first necessary element to establish bid-rigging is the existence of an agreement or arrangement to not submit a bid, withdraw a bid already made or submit a bid arrived at by agreement.
+The first necessary element to establish bid-rigging under section 47 of the Competition Act is the existence of an agreement or arrangement to not submit a bid, withdraw a bid already made or submit a bid arrived at by agreement.

 However, discussions or interaction with co-tenderers, where such interaction is not part of a bid consortium or other legitimate joint bidding arrangement, may well raise significant issues and risk for the parties – for example, lead to the formation of an agreement that does violate section 47 or allow the Competition Bureau, a court or private plaintiff to infer the existence of an agreement.

-As with criminal conspiracies, a bid-rigging agreement may also be inferred from mere circumstantial evidence – for example, the submission of identical bids following a meeting of bidders, identical (or highly similar) terms in bid documentation, etc.
+Like criminal conspiracies in general in Canada, a bid-rigging agreement may also be inferred from mere circumstantial evidence (for example, the submission of identical bids following a meeting of bidders or identical (or highly similar) terms in bid documentation).

 Call or Request for Bids or Tenders

-It must also be established that a bid or tender is made “in response to a call or request for bids or tenders”.
+It must also be proven that a bid or tender has been made “in response to a call or request for bids or tenders”.

-This requirement to establish bid-rigging has also been the subject of recent litigation in Canada, with courts determining variously that, factually, there has or has not been a call or request for bids.
+This requirement to establish bid-rigging has also been the subject of litigation in Canada, with courts determining, factually, whether there has been a call or request for bids.

 As such, it is important that potential challengers of bid-rigging arrangements consider whether this element can be established.
-Conversely, potetential defendants need to evaluate whether this specific and technical requirement to establish bid-rigging in Canada under the Act can be made out.
+Conversely, potential defendants need to evaluate whether this specific and technical requirement to establish bid-rigging in Canada under the Competition Act can be made out.

 Agreement Not Made Known to